-Built and dedicated in 1991, these three bedroom two bath apartments are currently used as a residence hall for men.
+Built and dedicated in 1991, these three bedroom two bath apartments are currently used for married couples and families.

 Taylor House

 Completed in 2009, the Taylor House is a duplex apartment named in honor of Rev. Lanis E. Taylor recognizing his lifetime of dedicated Christian Service.
 Each of the two units offers 3 bedrooms and 2 bathrooms.